RTUK TALKS - New Webinar series for the radiotherapy workforce

 Purple and orange AstraZeneca logo with blue and orange RTUK Talks logo

-Welcome to RTUK Talks 2024 series!
+Welcome to RTUK Talks!

-This year our brilliant speakers will take us deep into the theme of patient experience with free online webinars.
+This year our brilliant speakers will take us deep into the theme of enhancing patient experience with free online webinars.

 The series has been designed to bring thought-provoking ideas and insights straight to the radiotherapy workforce.
 Patients and the wider radiotherapy and oncology community are also very welcome to attend.